VidathD/notes/GIT/Credential Management.md

 git config --global credential.credentialStore secretservice git-credential-manager github login
 ```
-Then try to commit and push.
 It will prompt for login.
 Login with browser.
 It will remember after that.